ElanMedoff/personal-site/_posts/parent-aware-and-parent-agnostic-children.md

 Because a `useEffect` runs _after_ the render, there's at least one render (i.e. the first) where `data` is still its initial value, `null`.
 This means, one way or another, we have to account for a `null` instance of `data` – otherwise, React will crash when we try to access `(null).number`.

-> I'd highly recommend checking out [A Complete Guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/) if you're not so clear on the mechanics of `useEffect`.
+> I'd highly recommend checking out Dan Abramov's [A Complete Guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/) if the mechanics of `useEffect` aren't so clear to you.

 One popular option is to perform inline null checking.